JulyIghor/QtBitcoinTrader/README.md

 ## Qt Bitcoin Trader

-This software helps you to open and to cancel Mt.Gox and BTC-E orders very fast with real time data monitoring.
+This software helps you to open and to cancel orders very fast with real time data monitoring.

 Developed on pure Qt, uses OpenSSL, AES 256 key and secret protection.